norhanhamed/coffee-shop-website/README.md

-Responsive Coffee Shop Landing Page (One-Page Website) built with HTML, CSS, and JavaScript. using (  swiper slider for testimonials library section ,   fontawesome for icons library ).
+Responsive Coffee Shop Landing Page (One-Page Website) built with HTML, CSS, and JavaScript. using (  swiper slider for testimonials library section ,   fontawesome for icons library and Miniver google font).

 ## screenshots for responsive
 <p align="center">